lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project2.md

 public class EquilateralTriangle extends Shape implements RegularPolygon  {...}
 ```

+Note: later in the project description, we will change which class `Square`
+extends.
+But first you can implement it to extend `Shape`.

 ### Add `Circle` and `Rectangle`

 Create and add the classes `Circle` and `Rectangle` to the package as well,